monsoonmaelstrom/book2/book2.md

 “Wait, really?” she asks.

 “Yes.
-Notice how you’re the *only* talking about it?”
+Notice how you’re the *only* one talking about it?”
 Gavin questions.

 “Oh.”

-We walk in silence for a while after that, and eventually Alex moves next to me, and then begins falling a back slightly, so I shorten my stride to match his until we’re trailing behind the others by several yards.
+We walk in silence for a while after that, and eventually Alex moves next to me, and then begins falling back slightly, so I shorten my stride to match his until we’re trailing behind the others by several yards.
 After a few more minutes, I feel his magic wrap around us both.

 “She’s still thinking about it,” he tells me softly.
 “All the time.
 All I’ve felt coming from her since she woke up is the desire for magic.”